LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 }
 ```

 > This policy checks for resources of type "Microsoft.MachineLearningServices/workspaces/jobs" with the property "jobType" set to "Spark".
-If it finds any (typically at the time of Serverless Spark job submission, it will trigger _**Deny**_ effect.
+If it finds any (typically at the time of Serverless Spark job submission), it will trigger _**Deny**_ effect.

 2. Create the Azure Policy definition.
  - You can do it programmatically as described in [Azure Policy documentation](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/programmatically-create).
 Here's an example of using Azure CLI: